-Information on Jobs Growth Wales+ (JGW+) learning programmes and the learners enrolled on them for July to September 2022.
+Information on Jobs Growth Wales+ learning programmes and the learners enrolled on them for July to September 2023.

-- During July to September 2022 there were 2,880 active JGW+ programmes, 1,575 of which continued from quarter 1 and 1,305 of which were new starts; at the end of the quarter 1,715 programmes were continuing.
+- During July to September 2023 there were 4,435 active JGW+ programmes, 1,865 of which continued from the previous quarter and 2,570 of which were new starts.
+At the end of September 2,585 programmes were continuing.

-- 1,165 JGW+ programmes ended during July to September 2022, of which 880 were completed; of the programmes that ended, 62% of leavers had a positive outcome based on their destination within four weeks of completing the programme.
+- 1,850 JGW+ programmes ended during July to September 2023, of which 1,405 were completed.
+Of the programmes that ended, 68% of leavers had a positive outcome based on their destination within four weeks of completing the programme.

-The pie chart shows the largest single category is ‘Learning: higher level’ at 42% but overall 62% of leavers had a positive outcome.
+Description of Figure 1: This pie chart shows the proportion of Jobs Growth Wales+ leavers between July and September 2023 in a number of destinations after completing the programme.
+The largest single category is ‘Learning – higher level’ at 52% and overall 68% of leavers had a positive outcome.

 Source: Lifelong Wales Learning Record (LLWR)